|Guide||♦||124 Triplogs||1 Topic|

 The trail heads over towards the old Las Lomitas picnic area.
 Piedras is a mini Disneyland will all the rocks to play on.
 This is more of a large group area.
 Without the boulders, it just looks old.
 Yet better than Las Ramadas, my least favorite.

 2.25 mile Trail ends at the Ranger Trail.
 It's under a quarter mile to Five Tables, which is the TH for Ranger.
 For reference, to the northwest is a private track for the Quarter Midget Racing Association.

 I've heard from HAZ members over the years that this trail is not loved by anyone...lol The Piedras area has fascinated me since the 90's, guess I overlook what others see.
 You might have to go play on the large stones and find the camera angles from years gone by to appreciate.
 The park recently refurbished the restrooms in the park.
 Currently closed but figure they are waiting on budget to continue plumbing or such.
 Just wanted to share a little history of SoMo.
 It has unique areas that have simply been abused over the years.
 Keep in mind park budgets are lean followed by urban sprawl robbing inner city interests and monies.
-Keep me posted of changes or things I've represented incorrectly and I'll correct the description.
+Keep me posted of changes or things I've represented incorrectly and I'll correct the guide.

 This hike is listed as One-Way.